 There are a few different options available to you other than tradition banks to help fund your startup.
 Here are a few:

 A bank loan is capital that you borrow from a bank over a fixed amount of time.
-Applying for start up finance through a bank is the most traditional way to obtain a loan to help start up your business.
+Applying for start up finance through a bank is still the most traditional way to obtain a loan to help start up your business.
 These loans can be secured or unsecured, depending on your circumstances and business plan, both options may be available to you.

 Bank loans protect your cash flow from the impact of large purchases and help your business get off the ground with fixed monthly repayments.
 Banks are no longer like robots with cue cards reading off a script to decide whether you are worthy of a loan or not.
 Most banks look at your business plan, your previous relationship with them (E.g debit/credit accounts) as well as you as an individual and give you a personalised quote from that.
 In most cases you can find out whether you are likely to even get approved before you apply.